willylatorre/litesubs/PAYOUTS.md

 ## Feature Requirements

 ### Core Functionality
-Implement a complete payout system that allows creators to request payouts from their accumulated earnings using Stripe Payouts API.
+Implement a complete payout system that allows creators to request payouts from their accumulated earnings using Stripe Payouts API (https://docs.stripe.com/global-payouts/stripe-hosted-recipient-creation).
 Payouts should be on-demand only (no automatic scheduling).

 ### Database Schema Migration